Coast FIRE: A Practical Path to Financial Independence for Families

 From there:

-You don’t need to keep maximising pension contributions.
+• You don’t need to keep maximising pension contributions

-You don’t need to push for every promotion purely for retirement growth.
+• You don’t need to push for every promotion purely for retirement growth

+From that point, your income mainly needs to support your current life.
 That shift alone can change how work feels.

 Why Coast FIRE Appeals During Family Years